czhanacek/wizard_costume/STAFF_UI_GUIDE.md

 - Ensure both devices are on same ESP-NOW channel (1)
 - Verify hat is powered on and in ESP-NOW mode (not OTA window)

-### Brightness/Tempo Not Changing
+### Tempo Not Changing
-- Verify you're in the correct mode (red for brightness, blue for tempo)
+- Verify you're tapping the bottom button (not using combos)
 - Check that effect is active (not in Off state)
+- Verify spell 10 is being received on hat
+- Check tempo range: 0.25x to 4.0x (may be at limits)

+### Brightness Not Changing
+- Verify you're using the combo controls (Hold + Tap)
+- Check that effect is active (not in Off state)
-- Verify spells 6 and 8 are being received on hat
+- Verify spells 7 or 8 are being received on hat
+- Check brightness range: 1-255 (may be at limits)

 ---